|Prime Numbers And Primality Testing|

 |Written by Mike James|

-Forget the excitement and mystery of Fermat’s last theorem, the result announced in 2002 by Agrawal, Kayal, and Saxena, of the Indian Institute of Technology in Kanpur solves one of the oldest and most important problems in pure mathematics – how to test if a number is prime or not.
+Forget the excitement and mystery of Fermat’s last theorem or the lure of the Riemann hypothesis, the result announced in 2002 by Agrawal, Kayal, and Saxena, of the Indian Institute of Technology in Kanpur solves one of the oldest and most important problems in pure mathematics – how to test if a number is prime or not.

 The three people who solved the primality testing problem in 2002.